 In a recent ‘Global Work-from-Home Experience Survey,’ 73% of employees surveyed say they are very successful working from home.
 However, only 19% of Employees surveyed in North America wanted to say goodbye to the office for good.
 So, 81% prefer the best of both worlds, the flexibility to work-from-home, and the ability to go into the office.
-However, it is clear that the flexibility employees have in a work-from-home environment is not something they will quickly want to forego post-Pandemic.
+The future of jobs after the pandemic is a blurry mix of work, life, and Zoom meeting.
 The number one aspect employees cited was their ability to spend more time with their families (34%).
 The second was skipping the commute (29%).

 Coming out of the Pandemic, employers will need to look closely at what would work best.
 How do you offer employees work-life balance while giving them access to a cool office space to get out of the house once in a while?
 Larger employers will continue to lease space that will only be partially occupied but will likely reduce their number of offices.
 Smaller companies will need to look at other options such as shared office spaces, increasing events, and drive virtual contact within the company instead of sharing an office space where the cost may be prohibitive.